dee221208/devops-september-2022/Day1/README.md

             z - incremental version
    - maven project names are unique combination of Maven coordinates
 - Maven Plugins
+  - these are jar files just like Maven dependencies
+  - these plugins are required for Maven to compile your application or package your appliction binaries as a jar/war/ear/zip file, etc.,
   - Maven has plugins for every purpose
   - Maven has a plugin for compiling application code
   - Maven has a plugin for cleaning target folder that has application compiled/packaged binaries